microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 Use a **PagerControl** to create a navigation interface for an end user to page through content instead of scrolling or panning through the content in a single view.
 Scrolling through all content in a single view can make it harder for the end user to find specific information and it can lead to performance issues if the view needs to constantly update with new data. **PagerControl** can be used as an alternate solution so the user can consume a subset of the content without needing to scroll.
 They can then page through the rest of the content to find what they are looking for.

 ## Examples
 The pager control has three different display modes and each display mode has configurable components within them.
 The examples below show the default configurations for each mode.

 ### ComboBox Display Mode
-This is the mode that is selected by default.
 The Prefix and Suffix properties are specific to the combo box and number box modes.
 They will be ignored if the button panel mode is chosen as the display.

 ![](images/pager-control-combobox.png)